dendronhq/dendron-site/vault/dendron.rfc.21-modern-web-client.md

 ### 1. Replace 11ty with NextJS.

 This will make it significantly easier for us to ship new features and maintain our existing feature set.
-We can re-use the code behind Dendron's [[web ui|dendron.ref.web-ui]] and have a common code base for Dendron across multiple clients.
+We can re-use the code behind Dendron's [[web ui|dendron._ref.web-ui]] and have a common code base for Dendron across multiple clients.
 NextJS comes with excellent typescript support and their focus on performance and developer UX are aligned with our own goals as well.

 ### 2. Release Dendron's Web Frontend as a vanilla NextJS Template